10 March 2023

 1 & 2- The ice rink in the mall's center.
 3 to 6- Shots from the mall's Phase 2.

 Eventually the small and cozy homes make way for one of the world’s most well-known shopping centers, and still North America’s largest by store count.
 The majority of the facility is only stacked two tiers high, so it seems to stretch across the flat Albertan prairie like a non-descript, chestnut colored hill far off in the distance.
 Well, a hill topped with impressive barrel skylights and the names Zara and Old Navy displayed prominently on one of its highest points over Galaxyland.
-It wasn’t nearly as flashy as some of its newer peers, but it was nonetheless impressive in an imposing sort of way.
-And I really wanted to stand outside longer in order to take in its monumental expanse, but my hands were burning from the chill while my fingers teetered on the edge of frostbite, so I made my way in.

 The World Waterpark and Galaxyland amusement park.